 The research on this strategy uncovers a historical lapse in implementing Preventative Planned Maintenance (PPM) plans, and investment in facility improvements to keep pace with regulations and resident expectations, leading to the deterioration of SHBC parking facilities.
-Coupled with rising operating expenditure, energy costs, and supplier expenses, there is an additional operating expenditure of $\pounds 152k$ for the current fiscal year and an anticipated $\pounds 131k$ for the next, excluding capital costs (principal and interest).
-Whether attributed to past budgetary shortcomings or administrative lapses, safeguarding the public purse mandates that these costs are borne by the end user.
+Coupled with rising operating expenditure, energy costs, and supplier expenses, there is an additional operating expenditure of £152k for the current fiscal year and an anticipated £131k for the next, excluding capital costs (principal and interest).
+Whether attributed to past budgetary shortcomings or administrative lapses, safeguarding the public purse clearly requires that these costs are borne by the end user.
 The council aims to cover all its car parking related costs, across the whole portfolio of locations, be they operating or capital, to avoid subsidising users be they resident or non-resident, leisure or business related.

-To address these financial challenges, the recommended approach involves aligning most council-owned facilities tariffs.
-All car parks outside Camberley town centre will become free on Sundays in a shift intended to entice customers to village centres, boosting the local economy.
+To address these financial challenges, the recommended approach involves aligning most council-owned facilities tariffs and moving to a 7-day tariff where the charge is the same across the whole week.
 These adjustments constitute strategic measures toward ensuring a more sustainable financial model for the future, the car parking portfolio becoming sustainably cost neutral across the borough, and upholding the continued provision of well-maintained parking services.